-During an interview with the facility investigators, they reported that the Special Investigations Unit or the Office of Inspections will advise the victim of the outcome of an investigation through a letter.
+During an interview with the facility investigator, he reported that the Special Investigations Unit or the Office of Inspections will advise the victim of the outcome of an investigation through a letter.
 If the inmate is still incarcerated, the letter is provided in person and signed.

-The Pre-Audit Questionnaire noted fifteen (15) investigations of sexual abuse were completed in the past twelve (12) months.
-Of these investigations, victims were notified in seven (7) cases.
+The Pre-Audit Questionnaire noted twenty-one (21) investigations of sexual abuse were completed in the past twelve (12) months.
+Of these investigations, victims were notified in eleven (11) cases.
 Based on interviews, this was due to the inmate no longer being in the custody of the agency.
-There were no investigations conducted by an outside agency.
+Of three (3) investigations conducted by an outside agency, the victim was verbally notified in all cases.
 A review of a random samples of closed investigation files found that all required to have a victim notification had a letter within.

-Based on the information discovered in documents reviewed and information obtained through staff interviews, the auditor finds that the facility meets the requirements of the standard.
+Based on the information discovered in documents reviewed and information obtained through staff interviews, the auditor finds that the facility meets requirements of the standard.